MicrosoftDocs/powerquery-docs/powerquery-docs/move-columns.md

 ![Move Column Move Options](images/move-column-before.png)

 To move the column using the **Move** option.
+This option can be found inside the contextual menu when doing a right-click on a column and also inside the *Any column* group inside the Transform tab.
 Within the **Move** option, there are a couple of choices: Before, After, To beginning and To end.

 ![Move Column Move Options](images/move-column-move-options.png)

 If you want to move the column 1 space left, then select **Before**.